 But fear not, as help is at hand and we’ll help you break the shackles of the dreaded broadband provider… sort of.

-See, AT&T still require the router to be in the lineup of devices to act as the gateway for your connection – pretty much to determine whether you’re a legitimate customer – and you’ll need to keep it on at all times as we daisy chain routers together in this attempt at getting you a better overall experience.
+AT&T still requires the router to be in the lineup of devices to act as the gateway for your connection.
+This is to verify your legitimacy as a customer.
+You must keep the router on at all times.
+We daisy chain routers together to enhance your overall experience.

 Find your router’s IP